Kenya

 Lake Bogoria

-For those seeking something different, Lake Bogoria in the Rift Valley is a striking soda lake known for its geysers, hot springs, and huge flamingo gatherings.
+For those seeking something different, Lake Bogoria in the Rift Valley is a striking soda lake known for its geysers, hot springs and huge flamingo gatherings.
 Unlike the busier parks, Bogoria feels untouched and wild.

 The geothermal landscapes and birdlife make it a hidden treasure that rewards adventurous travelers looking beyond the classic safari circuit.